skip to content

 01:03:10 - Anthony Campolo

-You're against not clicking the first option?
-It gives you flexibility without reading the instructions.
+You're against not clicking the first option it gives you.
 I know it's a strong urge you have.
 I understand.

 01:03:19 - Jenn Junod